Game Menu Interface Design

 User Flow

-To define how players would interact with the menu, I mapped the primary paths available before entering gameplay.newer platform users to understand:
+To define how players would interact with the menu, I mapped the primary paths available before entering gameplay.

 Wire-framing & Ideation